 The on-screen keyboard slides down, letting the current app(s) use the the full screen.
 This gives you a whole lot more space for viewing your document.
 It also makes split-screen multitasking more practical.

-- Keyboard switcher.
+And iPad multitasking is easier with keyboard, too.
 If you hit ⌘-TAB on a connected keyboard, you’ll see the same app switcher that you see on the Mac.
-This lets you quickly switch apps, and even return to the home screen, all from the keyboard.
+This lets you quickly switch apps, all from the keyboard.

-- Keyboard shortcuts.
-Many apps have added support for keyboard shortcuts.
-At the very least, you’ll get the standard copy and paste shortcuts (⌘C and ⌘V).
+Many iPadOS apps have added support for keyboard shortcuts.
+At the very least, you’ll get the standard cut, copy and paste shortcuts (⌘X, ⌘C and ⌘V).
 But some apps, like Things, let you control pretty much everything from the keyboard.
 To see what shortcuts are available, hold down the ⌘ key.

 Connecting a Smart Connector keyboard to iPad

-There are two important things to note about hardware keyboards on iOS.
-The first is that you still can’t switch the modifier keys.
-On the Mac, if you hook up a PC keyboard, you can easily switch the position of the ⌘ and ⌥ keys in the keyboard settings.
+And you can change what the modifier keys do.
+If you hook up a PC keyboard, you can easily switch the position of the ⌘ and ⌥ keys.
 This puts the ⌘ key by the space bar, as nature intended, and the ⌥ key next to it.

 If you have a keyboard that you can connect to your iPad, it’s worth giving it a try.
-Even if you don’t do a lot of typing, you may like the fact that you can use the spacebar to play/pause movies, for instance, and use the media keys as you’d expect.
+Even if you don’t do a lot of typing, you may like the fact that you can use the spacebar to play/pause movies, for instance.
 Check it out.

 Charlie Sorrel contributed to this article.